steevaavoo/terraform-aks-pipelines/README.md

 ## Method

-I'll follow this [tutorial](https://www.azuredevopslabs.com/labs/vstsextend/terraform/) get familiar with the process, then retrofit it to serve my above purposes.
+I'll follow this [tutorial](https://www.azuredevopslabs.com/labs/vstsextend/terraform/) get familiar with the Terraform Pipeline process, then retrofit it to serve my above purposes.

 Notes will be kept in a separate file and will follow my rather random way of thinking, so please forgive any meandering nonsense...